keepaliveit-staging/staging.keepaliveit.co.uk/index.markdown

 ### The truth is, running I.T efficiently & effectively requires well thought out processes and a great deal of expertise.

-Technology should be an investment into the operation of your organisation.
-There is no single reason why I.T downtime occurs but there are dozens of processes that can be implemented to avoid I.T failures or attacks.

 Achieving a 100% uptime Service Level Agreement (SLA) with your customers **shouldn't be your primary goal**; Instead, focusing on **strategising your I.T for the unknowns** and providing **service robustness** for your I.T systems **should be your desired goal**.
+Technology should be an investment into the operation of an organisation.
+There is no single reason why I.T downtime occurs, though there are dozens of processes that can be implemented to avoid I.T failures or attacks.

-As technical experts with over a decade of experience in the I.T field, we can identify and mitigate potential issues with your software, infrastructure, and security proactively **before** they occur in production environments.
+As technical experts with over a decade of experience in the I.T field, we can identify and mitigate potential issues with software, infrastructure, and security proactively **before** they occur in production environments.

 If you're a business manager and have ever asked yourself a question similar to the following: